School of Social Work: Master of Social Work (M.S.W.) Program

 The M.S.W. program is accredited by the Council on Social Work Education (CSWE).
 The school's curriculum is designed to address the wide range of knowledge, values, tasks, and skills required to prepare competent and effective social work professionals.
 The school emphasizes the preparation of social workers who are committed to practice with the poor, vulnerable populations, as well as the oppressed, and who work to alleviate poverty, oppression, and discrimination.

 The School of Social Work offers a full range of programs leading to the M.S.W. degree on the Camden, Newark, and New Brunswick campuses.
-The M.S.W. curriculum is divided into two levels: the professional foundation and the advanced curriculum.
+Intensive Weekend, Blended, and 100% Online programs are also available.
+The M.S.W. curriculum is divided into two levels: the generalist curriculum and the specialized curriculum.
 The first level requires 30 credits and the second level requires 30 credits, to complete a total of 60 credits for graduation.
-The professional foundation must be completed successfully before entry into the advanced curriculum.
+The generalist curriculum must be completed successfully before entry into the specialized curriculum.